Florida Democrats just got the boost they’ve been looking for

 As Mother Jones‘ AJ Vicens has reported, Democrats are working hard to get Puerto Ricans in Florida to turn out this November, but still have significant obstacles to overcome:

 More than 1 million of the roughly 5.6 million Puerto Ricans living on the US mainland are in Florida.
-Steve Schale, a former Florida Obama campaign strategist, says Puerto Rican voters, largely concentrated in central Florida counties surrounding Orlando, could be a “nice, big chunk” of a winning coalition.
+Steve Schale, a former Florida Obama campaign strategist, says Puerto Rican voters, largely concentrated in central Florida counties surrounding Orlando, could be a “nice big chunk” of a winning coalition.

 But nearly a year after the hurricane made landfall, it’s not clear that those voters…will materialize.
 Florida voter registration data shows only a small uptick in overall Hispanic voter registration; according to an analysis by the Washington Post, the increase isn’t necessarily due to new Puerto Ricans.